 Syncing with iTunes copies information from your computer to iPad, and vice versa.
-You can sync by connecting iPad to your computer, or you can set up iTunes to sync wirelessly using Wi-Fi.
+You can sync by connecting iPad to your computer with the included USB cable, or you can set up iTunes to sync wirelessly using Wi-Fi.
 You can set iTunes to sync music, videos, apps, photos, and more.
-For help syncing iPad, open iTunes on your computer, choose Help > iTunes Help, then select Sync your iPod, iPhone, or iPad. iTunes is available at www.itunes.com/download/.
+For help syncing iPad, open iTunes on your computer, choose Help > iTunes Help, then select Sync your iPod, iPhone, or iPad.

-Set up wireless syncing.
-Connect iPad to your computer.
-In iTunes on your computer, select your iPad, click Summary, then select Sync with this iPad over Wi-Fi.
+Sync wirelessly.
+Connect iPad to your computer using the included USB cable.
+In iTunes on your computer, select iPad, click Summary, then turn on "Sync with this iPad over Wi-Fi."

-If Wi-Fi syncing is turned on, iPad syncs when it's connected to a power source, both iPad and your computer are on and connected to the same wireless network, and iTunes is open on your computer.
+If Wi-Fi syncing is turned on, iPad syncs when it's connected to a power source, both iPad and your computer are on and connected to the same wireless network, and iTunes is open your the computer.